-This plant-based diet excludes meat, fish, and poultry but allows for eggs and dairy depending on the different categories.
+This is a plant based diet that excludes meat, fish, and poultry but allows for eggs and dairy depending on a specific category.

 A vegan diet is a type of vegetarian diet that eliminates animal products such as meat, fish, poultry, dairy products, eggs, and any food that contains these products.
-When talking about a vegetarian diet, most people think of entirely off animal products, but a vegetarian diet can be classified depending on what type of food is included or excluded.
+When talking about a vegetarian diet, most people think of entirely off animal products.
+However, a vegetarian diet can be classified depending on what type of food is included or excluded.
 Other classes of a vegetarian diet include:

-Ovo-vegetarian is a type of vegetarian diet that includes eggs but avoids all dairy products and any foods that contain them.
+Ovo-vegetarian is a vegetarian diet that includes eggs but avoids all other animal products, including meat, dairy, poultry, fish, or any other foods containing them.

-A Pescatarian diet is primarily based on plant foods but includes seafood like fish and shellfish but avoids all other forms of meat.
+A pescatarian diet is primarily based on plant foods but includes seafood like fish and shellfish while avoiding all other forms of meat.

-Pescatarians may include dairy and eggs in their diet while others don’t.
+Some pescatarians may include dairy and eggs in their diet while others don’t

 A Flexitarian diet is also called a semi-vegetarian diet, and as the name suggests, it’s the most flexible of all types.